Which Teams Have Played in the WNBA Finals Since 1996?

-Which teams have played in the WNBA Finals since 1996? originally appeared on NBC Sports Chicago
+Which teams have played in the WNBA Finals since 1996? originally appeared on NBC Sports Washington

 The WNBA celebrated its 25th anniversary in 2022 and is transitioning into the next quarter century with an action-packed postseason this summer.